Eustress

 The term eustress means "beneficial stress"—either psychological, physical (e.g., exercise), or biochemical/radiological (hormesis).

-The word was introduced by endocrinologist Hans Selye (1907-1982) in 1976;
+The word was introduced by endocrinologist Hans Selye (1907–1982) in 1976;

 he combined the Greek prefix eu- meaning "good", and the English word stress, to give the literal meaning "good stress".
 The Oxford English Dictionary traces early use of the word (in psychological usage) to 1968.

 Eustress is the positive cognitive response to stress that is healthy, or gives one a feeling of fulfilment or other positive feelings.
-Selye created the term as a subgroup of stress to differentiate the wide variety of stressors and manifestations of stress.
+Hans Selye created the term as a subgroup of stress to differentiate the wide variety of stressors and manifestations of stress.

-Eustress is not defined by the stress or type, but rather how one perceives that stressors (e.g., a negative threat versus a positive challenge).
+Eustress is not defined by the stress or type, but rather how one perceives that stressor (e.g., a negative threat versus a positive challenge).
 Eustress refers to a positive response one has to a stressor, which can depend on one's current feelings of control, desirability, location, and timing of the stressor.
+Thus, the suggestion in a book title: Eustress and Distress: Neither Good Nor Bad, but Rather the Same?.
 Potential indicators of eustress may include responding to a stressor with a sense of meaning, hope, or vigor.
 Eustress has also been positively correlated with life satisfaction and well-being.